rudi-q/pinkrain_health_journal/README.md

 **🧪 Experimental AI Feature**: PinkRain also includes an optional experimental AI-powered symptom prediction feature that can be enabled during development or testing.
 This feature is **disabled by default** in the main app build, ensuring the standard version focuses on core wellness tracking without AI dependencies.

 > **❗ IMPORTANT DISCLAIMER**: This is an experimental research project made open source for educational and development purposes.
 This app is **NOT a medical device** and does not claim to improve your mental or physical health in any way.
 It should **NEVER be considered a replacement for professional healthcare providers**, licensed therapists, psychiatrists, or medical professionals.
-Always consult with qualified healthcare providers for medical advice, diagnosis, or treatment.
+Consult qualified healthcare providers for medical advice, diagnosis, or treatment.

 ### Why PinkRain?